StreamElements/docs/docs/chatbot/commands/default/bot.md

 ---
 id: bot
+title: Using the !bot Command to Control StreamElements Chatbot
 sidebar_label: "!bot"
 description: "Manage your StreamElements chatbot with the !bot command.
 Control bot behavior, including muting, unmuting, and removing the bot from chat."
+tags:
+  - chatbot
+  - commands
+  - moderation
 keywords:
 - streamelements chatbot
 - twitch bot management